purgemebaby/VSCode-personal-settings/README.md

 ---
 ### 📋 Description

-As you can see in the description, here is a .json file customized for your VSCode Editor.
-I will comment on it to give a brief explanation of what every feature does on this file.
-Also, since this is my usual code editor, I'll prolly add more settings related to extensions and shortcuts.
+As you can see, here is a .json file customized for your VSCode Editor.
+Since this is my usual code editor, I'll prolly add more settings related to extensions and shortcuts.

 ---